$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Solution to the optimal stopping problem

 where the strict inequality follows from the fact that that $X$ is of finite variation and then $\tau_D \wedge \tau_0^->0$, the definition of $u^*$ and the fact that $G$ and $V$ are non-decreasing in each argument.
-Then we are contradicting the fact that $V(u^*,x)<0$ and we conclude that $b(u^*)=0$ and $u_b\leq u^*$.
-Moreover, from Lemma \ref{lemma:auxiliaryfunctionLambda} we know that for all $u>u_b$
+Then, we are contradicting the fact that $V(u^*,x)<0$ and we conclude that $b(u^*)=0$ so that $u_b\leq u^*$.
+Moreover, from Lemma \ref{lemma:auxiliaryfunctionLambda} we know that for all $u>u_b$,